mdbs99/james/README.md

 This API is being written in [Free Pascal](https://freepascal.org/) and [Lazarus](http://www.lazarus-ide.org/).
 However, it is also compatible with [Delphi](https://www.embarcadero.com/products/delphi).

-# Concepts

-We don't want to write procedural code anymore.
-The goal is to replace common procedural code in our projects, which has so many conditionals and "controllers", to a declarative and object-oriented code.
+The main goal is to replace common procedural code in our projects, which has so many conditionals and "controllers", to a declarative and object-oriented code.

-We want to write elegant, clean, and maintainable code using OOP.
+We want to write elegant, clean, organized, interface-based, and maintainable code using OOP.

-This project has some design principles:

-* Fully interface-based
-* Memory is released automatically
-* All public methods are implementations of interface methods
-* All public methods return an interface instance or primitive type
-* No usage of nil/NULL in arguments or returns
-* No algorithms in constructors
-* No getters and setters
-* No procedures or functions, only interfaces and objects

 # Installing